Traffic Lawyers in Charlotte and Monroe NC - Traffic Tickets, Traffic Citations and Traffic Law Attorneys

 Many traffic tickets do not allow for the appointment of legal counsel (public defender).
-That means you don’t necessarily have the right to an attorney paid for by the State for certain more minor traffic tickets.
+That means you don’t always have the right to an attorney paid for by the State (appointed legal counsel or public defender) for certain traffic tickets.

 Courtroom 1130 can get incredibly busy, with sometimes hundreds and even thousands of different matters being set for disposition.

-And finally, if you have legal questions about how your traffic ticket may affect your insurance or points issued by NCDMV, the prosecutor (the ADA / the “State”) is legally barred from answering legal questions or giving legal advice.
+If you have legal questions about how your traffic ticket may affect your insurance or points issued by NCDMV, the prosecutor (the ADA / the “State”) cannot answer legal questions or give legal advice.

-If you’re facing the possibility of a license revocation in North Carolina or license suspension (criminal lawyers tend to use those terms interchangeably), it’s time to seek legal counsel.
+If you’re facing the possibility of a license revocation in North Carolina or license suspension (criminal lawyers tend to use those terms interchangeably), we firmly believe it’s time to seek legal counsel.

-The attorneys at Powers Law Firm are happy to help you understand the implications your traffic violations.
+The attorneys at Powers Law Firm are happy to help you understand the implications traffic tickets in Monroe NC and Charlotte (Mecklenburg County).
 We also handle several types of DMV related issues such as:

 - Driving While License is Revoked